stommen/tif285/BayesianStatistics/BayesianParameterEstimation/BayesianParameterEstimation.md

 ```

-These measurements each have a different error $e_i$ which is estimated from Poisson statistics using the standard square-root rule.
+These measurements each have a different error $\sigma_i$ which is estimated from Poisson statistics using the standard square-root rule.
 In this toy example we know the true flux that was used to generate the data, but the question is this: given our measurements and statistical model, what is our best estimate of $F_\mathrm{true}$?

 Let's take a look at the frequentist and Bayesian approaches to solving this.